kataw/kataw/README.md

 Another example is how easy it is to find out if a keyword node contains an `escaped keyword`.
 You only need to use `kataw.hasUnicodeEscape`.
 You can narrow this down further if you use `kataw.isChildLess`.
 A keyword doesn't have any child nodes.

-Another benefit with this CST parser is that it is running in `recovery mode` by `default` and can be used in any editor.
-See the section below.
+A third benefit with this CST parser is that it is running in `recovery mode` by `default` and can be used in any editor.
+A build-in diagnostic system reports diagnostics if an `error handler` have been used.
+The diagnostics are dynamic.
+It means all the diagnostics are informative, and they will will change based on the context you are parsing in.
+The diagnostics have been designed like this so you can quickly understand what the problem is and correct it.

 ## CST parser features